luau-lang/luau/rfcs/syntax-nil-forgiving-operator.md

 Typechecking might not be able to figure out that a certain expression is a non-nil type, but the user might know additional context of the expression.

-Using `::` ascriptions is the current work-around for this issue, but it's much more verbose and requires providing the full type name when you only want to ascribe T? to T.
+Using '`::`' ascriptions is the current work-around for this issue, but it's much more verbose and requires providing the full type name when you only want to ascribe `T?` to `T`.

 The nil-forgiving operator will also allow chaining to be written in a very terse manner:

 ```lua
 local p = a!.b!.c
 ```

 instead of

 ```lua
 local ((p :: Part).b :: Folder).c
 ```

 Note that nil-forgiving operator is **not** a part of member access operator, it can be used in standalone expressions, indexing and other places:

 ```lua
 local p = f(a!)!
 local q = b!['X']